iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

   <img src="/assets/alignments/measured_alignment_mfp_sgd_losses.png" width="700"/>
 </div>

-Our methodology—using converged alignment variables from smaller runs to initialize larger, separate runs—rests on the assumption that alignment is primarily determined by data and parameterization choices.
+Our methodology - using converged alignment variables from smaller runs to initialize larger, separate runs - rests on the assumption that alignment is primarily determined by data and parameterization choices.
 Since these properties remain constant across all runs in our grid, we expect the alignment patterns to generalize.
 To check this assumption, we can look at the absolute difference in the converged (mean across last 100 training steps) alignment variables between full alignment initialization and measured alignment initialization across different optimizers and parameterizations used in our experiments.

 <div align="center">
   <img src="/assets/alignments/converged_alignment_difference.png" width="500"/>